 FNB short term loan

-An FNB short term loan is referred to as a temporary loan or an FNB instant loan.
+An FNB short term loan is referred to as temporary credit or an FNB instant loan.
 These FNB online loans have the following features:

 - No documents are required